 When it comes to obeying the commandments or enduring adversity, the words uttered by the Father should always echo in our ears: This is my Son, the beloved, in whom I am well pleased; listen to him.

-This is an excerpt from a homily by St. Leo the Great (Sermo 51, 3-4, 8: PL 54, 310-311, 313) explaining the meaning of the Transfiguration of the Lord Jesus Christ on Mount Tabor.
+This is an excerpt from a homily by St. Leo the Great (Sermo 51, 3-4, 8: PL 54, 310-311, 313).
+It explains the meaning of the Transfiguration of the Lord Jesus Christ on Mount Tabor in terms of a foretaste of glory before the scandal of the cross.
 Saint Leo contrasts the law, symbolized by Moses, with the grace of the gospel brought by Jesus Christ, providing a great Lenten reading.
-It appears in the Roman office of readings for the 2nd second Sunday in Lent, given that the gospel of the day is the Transfiguration.
+It appears in the Roman office of readings for the 2nd second Sunday in Lent, given that the gospel of the day is the Transfiguration (Luke 9:28ff).

 For more on the meaning of Jesus transfiguration atop Mt.
 Tabor, see the TRANSFIGURATION SECTION of the Crossroads Initiative Library.